 2. Hotel Deyzor

-Comprising of a garden cafe, a library, and home style rooms, this hotel is a prefect place to stay & escape from the tiresome city life.
+Comprising of a garden cafe, a library, and home-style rooms, this hotel is a perfect place to stay & escape from the tiresome city life.
 It is located is Kaza and is a favorite amongst the travelers who wish to stay around this place.

 Price: INR 2,500 onwards

 Of all the places to stay in Spiti , the most pocket-friendly yet charming is Zostel.
 Ideal for every type or traveler, this hostel like the hotel has a multiple types of accommodation.
 But it isn’t just its tariff or style that makes it exquisite, but also its locale, which is right amidst the mountains.